-Use the right communication tools so that there is less scope of confusion, and everyone can connect with each other with less effort.
-When there is a practice of good communication within the organization, employees tend to have a firm grip on the transition that revolves around them.
+Use the right communication tools to have less scope of confusion, and everyone can connect with each other with less effort.
+When there is good communication within the organization, employees tend to have a firm grip on the transition that revolves around them.

 3. Maintain Transparency

-Successful change management is only possible when you are transparent about the developments of all the things within your organization.
-Make sure to keep everyone in the loop about what is going on and what will be coming in their way.
+Successful change management is only possible when you are transparent about all the things within your organization.
+Ensure to keep everyone in the loop about what is going on and what will be coming in their way.

-When you maintain transparency, it builds a sense of trust in your employees, which they reflect it by trying to bring change in themselves and accept the challenges put in front of them.
+When you maintain transparency, it builds a sense of trust in your employees.
+They reflect by trying to bring change in themselves and accept the challenges put in front of them.

 Any organization that does not has the organizational culture where listening is practiced tends to struggle.
-However, if you do not want to be on the same boat, then you should practice the art of listening to everyone in the organization.
+However, suppose you do not want to be in the same boat.
+In that case, you should practice the art of listening to everyone in the organization.

-When you try to bring in change, always keep room for others to raise their voice and ideas about the change you want to bring.
+When you try to bring change, always keep room for others to raise their voice and ideas about the change you want to get.
 Try to listen and understand what they want to put in front of the table.
-Heed on them and make your changes around it.
-This will give your employees a sense of responsibility, and they will be more inclined towards the organization.
+Then, heed on them and make your changes around it.
+This will give your employees a sense of responsibility and be more inclined towards the organization.